gosu-lang/tora/README.md

     print(foo.bars) // 40
     print(Foo.hello()) // Hello

 ### Accessing Gosu & Java Classes from Javascript

-The Import statement is used to extend gosu and java classes with javascript methods.
+The (non-standard javascript) import statement is used to extend gosu and java classes with javascript methods.

-Javascript: hello.js
+Here is some example javascript: hello.js

     import java.util.ArrayList;